ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 ## Scene 8: EXT.
 CHURCH FRONT LAWN - AFTERNOON

-The church bustles with activity as congregates gather and plop iceberg lettuce on their plastic plates. _Dallas_ and _Mac_ stand awkwardly on line - progressing slowly.
+The church bustles with activity as congregates gather around long tables with plastic plates and plastic cups of ice tea. _Dallas_ and _Mac_ stand awkwardly on line - progressing slowly.

-A _FRIENDLY MAN_ (50s), noticing their discomfort, approaches them with a welcoming smile.
+_DOMINIC_ (50s), noticing their discomfort, approaches them with a welcoming smile.

-**FRIENDLY MAN**
+**DOMINIC**
-Hey there, - hey (hey) - dont worry - im not cutting the line ha - but i mean i will if you let me ha ha - i joke i joke where y'all from?
+Hey there, - hey (hey) - dont worry - im not cutting the line ha - but i mean i will if you let

 **DALLAS**
 Indiana.

-**FRIENDLY MAN**
+**DOMINIC**
 Indiana, huh?
 Never been - Well, welcome - Where are you living now?

 **DALLAS**

 > Branford.

-_The Friendly Man's face lights up._
+_Dominic's face lights up._

-**FRIENDLY MAN**
+**DOMINIC**

 > No way!
 I'm in Branford too!
 Names Dominic - Howdy - hey whose this big guy - yo Kid you meet my kids - Whats your name again ?
 Dallas what are you from texas (snarls) hey hey big listen - We have a BBQ going on tomorrow for the three day weekend - you got off work right? bonnie told me youre some professor at Yale - i got a cousin who works at Yale - yeah big time - full health benefits - yeah he works the library - truthfully i dont know what the hell he does ha ha - okay let's get you a plate big guy .

-_Dallas nods politely, \_Dominic points toward a flyer hanging on the fridge near the coffee machine.
+_Dallas nods politely, _Dominic points toward a flyer hanging on the fridge near the coffee machine.
 It reads: "23rd Annual Branford Harvest Sea Festival."_

 **DOMINIC**

-> My friend Diego works there - some charity who knows - we should go
+> Diego - ayo Diego! - yeah - Diego, works there - some charity who the hell knows - we should go

 _Dallas listens politely, nodding along, but his attention drifts as the man continues to rattle on._